 Proposal 16: Base the coverage analysis on the IMT-2020 self-evaluation methodology.

-Proposal 17: For coverage analysis, down select between the following options during RAN1#101e:
+Proposal 17: For coverage analysis, down select between the following options:

 Align with the CE SI and perform the coverage analysis on the set of signals, channels and messages agreed to be within the scope of the CE SI.